-Right now, renewable generators sell their power at 7 or 8p per unit (KWh), and people living nearby buy that electricity back for two or three times that price.
+Right now, renewable generators sell their power per unit (KWh) to suppliers, and people living nearby buy that electricity back for two or three times that price.
 Why?
 Because there is no way to show that people are using power when local renewables are generating and no means of rewarding matching power use to local generation.
 This means local clean power generators cannot receive a fair price for the power they generate that reflects its true value.

 With the arrival of smart meters and Energy Local Clubs we can change this!
 This could make thousands of more generators viable, create new green jobs, reduce carbon emissions and tackle fuel poverty.